smallDazza/T1A3_Terminal_Application/README.md

 1. A maximum package weight of 22kg.
 2. A maximum any dimension of 105cm.
 3. A maximum cubic dimension of 0.25 cubic metres.
-If any one of these are entered by user of calculated, a warning will display advising the user to contact Aust Post for further instructions and return them to the main menu.
+If any one of these are entered by user or calculated, a warning will display advising the user to contact Aust Post for further instructions and return them to the main menu.

 Lastly the user is asked if they would like to book this delivery job by a 'Y or N' response.
 If 'N' the application will return to the main menu.
 If 'Y' a random number will be generated, this will be assigned as the job ticket number, added to the delivery_job dictionary, then written to a json file and saved as the ticket number in the delivery_jobs folder.
 Here is an example: